junaaid96/quickfood_backend/readme.md

 ## Project Overview

-QuickFood is a Django-based REST API that allows:
 - Restaurant owners to manage their restaurants and menus
 - Customers to browse restaurants, view menus, and place orders
 - Authentication and authorization for different user roles